grybkom/CNN_Cancer_Detection/README.md

   - Two spatial attention blocks early in the network to help the model focus on informative regions in the image.
   - Two spatial attention blocks applied again after deep feature extraction to refine focus.
-  - Uses varying kernel sizes (9 and 3) to capture both global and local spatial dependencies.
+  - Uses varying kernel sizes of 9 and 3 to capture both global and local spatial dependencies.

 - **Regularization and Normalization:**